 The FBI said the images of the suspect with the backpack on are from “the morning of her disappearance,” Sunday, Feb.
 1, when Guthrie failed to show up to watch a virtual church service.

-One theory, according to the sources, is that the suspect approached the door the first time, noticed the camera and was scared off, only to return later, when he is seen tampering with the device and putting branches in front of the lens.
+One theory, according to the sources, is that the suspect approached the door the first time, noticed the camera, and was scared off, only to return later, when he is seen tampering with the device and putting branches in front of the lens.

 FULL COVERAGE: The search for Nancy Guthrie

-The gap could help explain why investigators have asked neighbors to check their home security systems for suspicious people and vehicles going back to Jan.
+Investigators have asked neighbors to check their home security systems for suspicious people and vehicles going back to Jan.
 1, a month before the abduction.

 The images are the most important pieces of evidence in the investigation into "Today" show host Savannah Guthrie's mother's disappearance, which has captured the attention of the nation for much of the last month.